This content is for informational and educational purposes only. Always consult a qualified healthcare provider.

 https://medspurs.com/fitness/exercise-for-beginners/

-Mental health focuses on your thoughts, problem-solving, confidence, and how you handle stress.
-It affects motivation, decision-making, and daily functioning.
+Mental health focuses on your thoughts, problem-solving abilities, confidence, and how you handle stress.
+It affects motivation, decision-making, and daily activities.

 When your mental health is low, simple tasks like eating well, exercising, or even showering can feel overwhelming.
 This is why mental health problems often spill into physical, emotional, and social areas.